dbushale-spec/IT-Home-Lab/Project-01-Action-Directory-Lab/README.md

 ### What I Learned
 I learned how to reset user passwords in Active Directory and manage user credentials within a domain environment.
 This task demonstrated how administrators can assist users who forget their passwords while maintaining account security and ensuring continued access to network resources.

+# Step 11 - Disable User Accounts
+### What I Did
+I disabled a user account in each department Organizational Unit (Finance, HR, and IT) using Active Directory Users and Computers.
+I selected a user from each department and used the Disable Account option to prevent access to domain resources.
+### What I Learned
+I learned how to disable Active Directory user accounts without deleting them.
+Disabling accounts is useful when access needs to be temporarily revoked while preserving user information and permissions.

 ---